Thesavagecoder7784/Thesavagecoder7784/README.md

 ## About me:
 - 1️⃣8️⃣ years old
-- 👨‍🎓 University Rising Sophomore
+- 👨‍🎓 University Sophomore
 - 👨🏻‍💻 Looking for internships
 - ⚡ Interested in solving problems
-- ⚽️ Enthusiast
+- ⚽️ 🏎️ Enthusiast

 ## What I do:
 - 🕵️ Data Analysis